opencredo/test-automation-quickstart/README.md

 API acceptance tests result in a HTML report for each feature in test-automation-quickstart/api-acceptance-tests/target/cucumber-parallel/.

 Performance tests result in a .jtl results file and .png graphs showing response times and transactions per second, generated in test-automation-quickstart/performance-tests/target/jmeter/results

+Security acceptance tests result in a HTML report for each feature in test-automation-quickstart/security-acceptance-tests/target/cucumber-parallel/.
+They will also generate a security risks HTML report in test-automation-quickstart/security-acceptance-tests/security-reports/security-report.html.

 *NOTE*:
 As mentioned, cucumber reports are written to a separate file for each feature.
 This occurs as a result of running tests in parallel, meaning that you do not get a single unified test report.